asalimonov/yc-mdb-terraform-examples/managed-mysql/README.md

 ### Production

-* High available Managed MongoDB cluster with 3 nodes in 3 diffrenet zones.
+* High available Managed MySQL cluster with 3 nodes in 3 diffrenet zones.
 * 100GiB disk size for each host
 * 4 cores and 16 GiB of RAM for each host (s2.small)

 ### Staging

-* High available Managed MongoDB cluster with 3 nodes in 3 diffrenet zones.
+* High available Managed MySQL cluster with 2 nodes in 2 diffrenet zones.
 * 50GiB disk size for each host
 * 2 cores and 8 GiB of RAM for each host (s2.micro)